flash-games/flash-games/README.md

 ### I'm here to put Flash games for anyone to download and use for personal websites or projects.
 ### If you have created a game that I have put here and you don't want it here, open an issue [here](https://github.com/flash-games/games/issues) and I'll remove it.
+### If you want a game to be added to the list, open an issue [here](https://github.com/flash-games/games/issues) and I'll add it.

 ### Thanks for stopping by!